Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 South Florida Stats and Trends

-- The Bulls have always covered the spread this season when underdogs by 23.5 points or more.
+- In South Florida's nine games this year, it has five wins against the spread.

-- South Florida's games this season have eclipsed the over/under five times in nine opportunities (55.6%).
+- The Bulls have been underdogs by 23.5 points or more two times this season and have covered the spread every time.

-- When South Florida records more than 14.9 points, it is 5-2 against the spread and 2-5 overall.
+- South Florida has hit the over in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- When South Florida piles up over 311.2 yards, the team is 3-3 against the spread and 2-4 overall.
+- South Florida is 5-2 against the spread and 2-5 overall when the team records more than 14.9 points.

-- The Bulls have 15 giveaways this season, while the Bearcats have 24 takeaways .
+- When South Florida picks up more than 311.2 yards, the team is 3-3 against the spread and 2-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.